 Studies of scientific papers reporting animal experiments have revealed many flaws in their design, which are generating considerable concern, not least among funders of research (1).
 These include, but are not limited to:

-- Poor experimental design and risk of bias (2, 3), in particular lack of statistical power (4) and lack of blinding (5)
+- Poor experimental design and risk of bias, even in high-impact journals (2, 3), in particular lack of statistical power (4) and lack of blinding (5)

 - Artefacts caused by extraneous environmental factors, such as effects of animal age (6), cage conditions (7, 8, 9), concomitant subclinical infections (10), food/water restriction (11, 12) or the sex of the experimenter (13) or animal (14)

 - Poor compliance (15, 16) with guidelines for reporting animal experiments (17), including lack of details about anaesthesia and analgesia (18, 19)

 - Poor reproducibility of animal studies (20, 21, 22) when a model is moved from, for example, academic environments to pharmaceutic industry.
 This was the subject of a seminar organised by funders in the UK in 2015 (23)

 - Lack of translatability from animals to humans (24, 25)